slothoth/Fall-From-Heaven/README.md

   - [ ] building that does Required Amenities * int = prod          Probably also a lua thing.
 Lua : Event : PlayerTurnStarted

   ##### Ilians
-  - [ ] The Deepening project to add tundra and snow
+  - [ ] The Deepening project to add tundra and snow (terrain changes dont show up except on reload)
   - [ ] The Draw project to force war to you from everyone, half city population, half unit health    Damage all units is simple, pPlayer:GetDiplomacy():DeclareWarOn(), city pop, unsure
   - [x] extra yields on snow terrain, like Auckland, Canada
   - [ ] Blizzard weather, (implement like GS blizzard but gives snow)